WASdev/sample.SpringBootWebsocket/README.md

 ### DispatcherServlet Setup

 We're almost done with the code changes!
 The last step (as hinted above) is to tie our configuration files in with the application context.
-To do this, add the following code to `Application.java`:
+To do this, add the following code to your `Application` class:

 ```
 import org.springframework.web.context.support.AnnotationConfigWebApplicationContext;